Slain police officers were best friends, in life and death

 Nicholas Smarr, a Marine veteran so jovial people called him Smiles, was a member of the Americus police force in southwest Georgia.

-Jody Smith was his a roommate and police academy classmate, happy to join the Georgia Southwestern State University force so he could be an officer and pursue a degree.
+Jody Smith was his roommate and police academy classmate, happy to join the Georgia Southwestern State University force so he could be an officer and pursue a degree.

 No one was surprised that Smith heard Smarr responding to a domestic disturbance call Wednesday and went to back him up.